ErinMorelli/em-beer-manager/README.txt

 == Changelog ==

+= 1.9.6 =
+* Fixed 'Warning: Missing argument' error

 = 1.9.5 =
 * Added new "Beer Number" field to beers post
-# Updated admin CSS to blend with WP 4.3+ styles
+* Updated admin CSS to blend with WP 4.3+ styles
-# Updated beer styles list to populate from BeerAdvocate
+* Updated beer styles list to populate from BeerAdvocate

 = 1.9.4 =
 * Fixed localization and translation issues